 Heads UP Pittsburgh is a partnership between UPMC Sports Medicine, the Pittsburgh Penguins Foundation, the Community College of Allegheny County (CCAC), the Community College of Beaver County (CCBC), and the Centers for Disease Control.

-Beginning June 16, free neurocognitive baseline testing will be available for youth athletes ages 10 to 14 in western Pennsylvania.
+Beginning August 4, neurocognitive baseline testing will be available for athletes ages 7 and older in western Pennsylvania.

 Testing for athletes will be conducted at the UPMC Center for Sports Medicine and five other locations:

 Please check the online registration site for upcoming testing dates and times.

 - Athletes ages 10 and older can take the baseline test at any location for a nominal fee of $25.